pybricks/pybricks-api/doc/api/motors.rst

 function.
 This helps you organize your code.
 For example, if you change your mechanism to use different gears, you only have to change the first line of this example.

+.. _control:

+The Control Class
+^^^^^^^^^^^^^^^^^

+The ``Motor`` class uses PID control to accurately track your commanded target angles.
+Similarly, the ``DriveBase`` class uses two of such controllers: one to control the heading and one to control the traveled distance.

+You can change the control settings through the following attributes:

+    - ``Motor.control``
+    - ``DriveBase.heading_control``
+    - ``DriveBase.distance_control``

+These are all instances of the ``Control`` class given below.

+.. autoclass:: pybricks.builtins.Control
+    :no-members:

+    .. rubric:: Control status

+    .. automethod:: pybricks.builtins.Control.stalled

+    .. automethod:: pybricks.builtins.Control.active

+    .. rubric:: Control settings

+    .. automethod:: pybricks.builtins.Control.limits

+    .. automethod:: pybricks.builtins.Control.pid

+    .. automethod:: pybricks.builtins.Control.target_tolerances

+    .. automethod:: pybricks.builtins.Control.stall_tolerances